 Self-Analysis and Self-Disciplin

-Knowledge of one's self and
+Knowledge of one's self and self-control

 The inner balance and the key to the true conscience

 Introspection is self-observation, Observation experience, conscious observation of one's own experience (eg, thoughts, feelings) and behavior .
 Consistently developed it leads to self-analysis and self-discipline, Self-knowledge and self-control.

 "An aimless life is a miserable life.
 From the nature and value of the objective depends the value of life.
 The goal of a spirituellell oriented life should be high and wide, noble and unselfish, so life becomes precious personally and for all.
 Perfection can only be achieved through perfection in ones own interior.
 The first step is to become aware of oneself, ie. the different sides of one's being and the modes of action, drives and reactions, and the opposing will tendencies that drive to act.
 For this is a great sincerity and perseverance necessary.
 Human nature has a spontaneous tendency to give a favorable interpretation to everything one thinks, feels and says.
 Apart from the work of purification and synthesis should the outer part of the person be perfected ....." (see further: Aurobindo, Bulletin of Physical Education II, 1950, 4 vol III, 1951 No.1-4; Band IV 1952)

 Education is today a formative process of adaptation to the environment and society, combined with an education that leads not to an integral person but to a i-oriented entity.
 Even a higher order of values is not generally recognized and does not lead to success.
 There are also links with the physical and vital orientation and with the state of Soul before rebirth on this negative planet.